sylvesterakrong/sylvesterakrong/README.md

 ## 🌱I am Sylvester Akrong, a software engineer.
-  🌱I currently build software with
+  🌱I currently build with
-  🏆Next JS for web and for
+  🏆Dart/Flutter &
-  🚀mobile, I use flutter
+  🚀Next js

-  🤖I am also a robotics enthusiast.
+  🤖I am also an Aerial Robotics enthusiast.

 ##💫 Learn More About Me